ndeangel/PolOptSim/README.md

 # POLAR-2 Polarimeter Optical Simulation

-If you find this code/work, please cite [De Angelis N. et al. Optical design, simulations, and characterization of a POLAR-2 polarimeter module.
-JINST 2024](www.google.com)
+If you find this code/work, please cite [De Angelis N. et al. Optimizing the light output of a plastic scintillator and SiPM based detector through optical characterization and simulation: A case study for POLAR-2.
+JINST 2024](https://arxiv.org/abs/2407.10741)

 ## How to compile and run the G4 simulation